Nathaniel Mayer (Natty), 1st Lord Rothschild (1840-1915)

 A small collection of business correspondence, XI/130A: Private letters to the Paris House may be found in the Correspondence series of the London house.
 This covers the period 1906-1914, and consists of copies of business letters sent to his French cousins in the Paris bank.
 The letters primarily concern business, but they do record personal family information.
 During 2015, the contents of these letters (over 2,000 letters in total) were transcribed.
 The transcripts are available on a separate microsite, My Dear Cousins; Writing the New Century.
 A Rothschild Research Forum account is required to access this site.

 Surviving private papers and material relating to Natty are listed below.
-See also the Named Collections for further material relating to Natty and his estates; The Ashton Wold Collection includes Letters patent appointing Nathaniel Mayer, 1st Lord Rothschild as Keeper of the Rolls (Custos Rotuloram) for Buckinghamshire, with attached seal of Queen Victoria in a tin box, 1889, and Letters patent appointing Nathaniel Mayer, 1st Lord Rothschild Lord Lieutenant of Buckinghamshire, with attached seal of Queen Victoria in a tin box, 1889.
-The Rushbrooke Collection contains correspondence written to Natty from friends, acquaintances, businessmen, politicians, and statesmen, and other papers relating to Lord Rothschild's Tring estate and 148 Piccadilly, including inventories and other papers relating to collections of Lord and Lady Rothschild.
+See also the Named Collections for further material relating to Natty and his estates.
+See also The Ashton Wold Collection and The Rushbrooke Collection for sundry correspondence written to Natty from friends, acquaintances, businessmen, politicians, and statesmen, and other papers relating to Lord Rothschild's Tring estate and 148 Piccadilly, including inventories and other papers relating to collections of Lord and Lady Rothschild.

 Nathaniel Mayer, 1st Lord Rothschild, artefacts, despatch box, c.1865-1885

 000/2213, 1 item

 Leather and brass black leather despatch box, inscribed with royal monogram 'VR' and 'Sir N. M Rothschild, Bart M.P' believed to have been used to hold political papers of Nathaniel, 1st Lord Rothschild.
 The box empty except for a selection of unused enveloped contemporary with the box.
 Nathaniel sat in the House of Commons as Liberal Member of Parliament for Aylesbury from 1865 to 1885, when he was created a peer, Lord Rothschild of Tring Park.

 Nathaniel Mayer, 1st Lord Rothschild, condolence letters received by his family on his death, 1915